 Welcome to the VCU Hematology-Oncology Fellowship Training program.
-In 2011, we embarked on an expansion of the fellowship from six to twelve fellows with one goal in mind—to provide the time and opportunity for each fellow to pursue her/his personal educational, scholarly, and professional aspirations.
-Over the last 4+ years, it has been gratifying to see those efforts come to fruition.
-In 2019, we are recruiting for four fellowship positions to start their hematology-oncology training in July 2020.
+When I became the program director in 2011, we embarked upon an expansion from six fellows to twelve with one goal in mind—to provide the time and opportunity for each fellow to pursue her/his personal educational, scholarly, and professional aspirations.
+In 2020, we began a further expansion to fifteen fellows, with the first class of five fellows arriving July1, 2020.
+In 2020, we are again recruiting for five fellowship positions to start their hematology-oncology training in July 2021.
 As you consider your choices of programs to complete your fellowship training, I encourage you to explore our web-site as well as our program's educational blog.

 The training program at VCU is enhanced by its association with Virginia’s premier bone marrow/stem cell transplantation program, a top national palliative care center, the NCI-affiliated Massey Cancer Center, and the state’s largest comprehensive coagulation disorders program.
 These connections provide fellows many opportunities to pursue their scholarly interests in clinical, translational, and/or basic research laboratory settings.